 The Okavango Delta in Botswana (the largest delta in the world) is home to elephants, impala, giraffe, hippos and warthogs aplenty.
 Its watery nature means that there are virtually no roads – so the only ways of getting around are by boat or by plane.

 Both versions will give you a truly amazing experience: either up close with the reeds and the animals in a traditional mokoro*, or gazing down at the swirls of the delta from the sky.
-Unfortunately, both options are expensive.
+Let me warn you now: both options are expensive.

 *a mokoro – is a cross between a canoe and a gondola and used to be the traditional mode of transport on the Okavango Delta.
 It was previously carved from kigelia trees but since they take over 100 years to grow to the correct size, people now happily use fibreglass.